EconomyLens.com

 – Suspicious timing? –

 The FCC’s approval of the merger “reeks of the worst form of corruption,” Democratic Senators Edward Markey and Ben Ray Lujan said in a joint statement.
 “The timing speaks for itself,” Markey and Lujan said.
 “Paramount settled with Trump on Tuesday and the FCC approved the merger on Thursday.”
-Markey last week sent a letter to Paramount Global Chair Shari Redstone demanding details about the decision to cancel “The Late Show with Stephen Colbert,” specifically whether anyone in the Trump administration asked for the show to be canceled, according to a copy posted at his official website.
+Markey last week sent a letter to Paramount Global Chair Shari Redstone demanding details about the decision to cancel “The Late Show with Stephen Colbert,” specifically whether anyone in the Trump administration asked for the show to be cancelled, according to a copy posted at his official website.

 Colbert said on Thursday the cancellation was not just the end of his show but the end of the decades-old “Late Show” franchise, which has been broadcast continuously on CBS since 1993 and was previously hosted by David Letterman.
 Trump celebrated the cancellation, writing on his Truth Social platform, “I absolutely love that Colbert got fired.
 His talent was even less than his ratings.”
 Trump’s political opponents and other critics drew attention to the timing of the decision.
 “CBS canceled Colbert’s show just THREE DAYS after Colbert called out CBS parent company Paramount for its $16M settlement with Trump — a deal that looks like bribery,” Democratic Senator Elizabeth Warren said on social media platform X.